Author, Mike Smith

 You still have a choice in the matter.

-Perhaps the biggest difference when using a money transfer company like ourselves, is the service.
+Perhaps the biggest difference is the service.

 The average person doesn’t make regular international transfers.
 So why put yourself through the aggravation of trying to do everything yourself.

 At Key Currency, we don’t force you onto an online platform or make you download an app.

 Instead, every customer has an account manager – a real person that you can directly speak to.

 Our account managers assist with the payment details, discuss and agree with you on the right time to exchange your money.
 We will also keep you fully informed at all stages of your transfer.